Chichen Itza: Tourism

-Chichen Itza is one of the most visited archeological sites in Mexico; in 2017 it was estimated to have received 2.1 million visitors.
+Chichen Itza is one of the most visited archeological sites in Mexico; in 2025 it was estimated to have received 9.9 million visitors.

 Tourism has been a factor at Chichen Itza for more than a century.
-John Lloyd Stephens, who popularized the Maya Yucatán in the public's imagination with his book Incidents of Travel in Yucatan, inspired many to make a pilgrimage to Chichén Itzá.
-Even before the book was published, Benjamin Norman and Baron Emanuel von Friedrichsthal traveled to Chichen after meeting Stephens, and both published the results of what they found.
+John Lloyd Stephens, who popularized the Maya Yucatán in the public's imagination with his book Incidents of Travel in Yucatan, inspired many to make a pilgrimage to Chichen Itza.
+Even before the book was published, Benjamin Norman and Baron Emanuel von Friedrichsthal traveled to Chichén after meeting Stephens, and both published the results of what they found.
 Friedrichsthal was the first to photograph Chichen Itza, using the recently invented daguerreotype.

 After Edward Thompson in 1894 purchased the Hacienda Chichén, which included Chichen Itza, he received a constant stream of visitors.
 In 1910 he announced his intention to construct a hotel on his property, but abandoned those plans, probably because of the Mexican Revolution.

-In the early 1920s, a group of Yucatecans, led by writer/photographer Francisco Gomez Rul, began working toward expanding tourism to Yucatán.
+In the early 1920s, a group of Yucatecans, led by writer/photographer Francisco Gómez Rul, began working toward expanding tourism to Yucatán.
 They urged Governor Felipe Carrillo Puerto to build roads to the more famous monuments, including Chichen Itza.
 In 1923, Governor Carrillo Puerto officially opened the highway to Chichen Itza.
-Gomez Rul published one of the first guidebooks to Yucatán and the ruins.
+Gómez Rul published one of the first guidebooks to Yucatán and the ruins.

-Gomez Rul's son-in-law, Fernando Barbachano Peon (a grandnephew of former Yucatán Governor Miguel Barbachano), started Yucatán's first official tourism business in the early 1920s.
+Gómez Rul's son-in-law, Fernando Barbachano Peón (a grandnephew of former Yucatán Governor Miguel Barbachano), started Yucatán's first official tourism business in the early 1920s.
 He began by meeting passengers who arrived by steamship at Progreso, the port north of Mérida, and persuading them to spend a week in Yucatán, after which they would catch the next steamship to their next destination.
-In his first year Barbachano Peon reportedly was only able to convince seven passengers to leave the ship and join him on a tour.
-In the mid-1920s Barbachano Peon persuaded Edward Thompson to sell 5 acre next to Chichen for a hotel.
+In his first year Barbachano Peón reportedly was only able to convince seven passengers to leave the ship and join him on a tour.
+In the mid-1920s Barbachano Peón persuaded Edward Thompson to sell 5 acre next to Chichén for a hotel.
 In 1930, the Mayaland Hotel opened, just north of the Hacienda Chichén, which had been taken over by the Carnegie Institution.

-In 1944, Barbachano Peon purchased all of the Hacienda Chichén, including Chichen Itza, from the heirs of Edward Thompson.
+In 1944, Barbachano Peón purchased all of the Hacienda Chichén, including Chichen Itza, from the heirs of Edward Thompson.
 Around that same time the Carnegie Institution completed its work at Chichen Itza and abandoned the Hacienda Chichén, which Barbachano turned into another seasonal hotel.